Silent Cry: Reception and problems during album campaign

 In the second week, the album then dropped to #30 and then #60 before leaving the top 75.
 This meant that the album became their lowest-selling at the time.
 Frontman Grant Nicholas says it is an album he's "very proud of", despite the underwhelming exposure by the media.
 Some fans have suggested Echo's financial position at the time of release which was caused by the 2007 global recession, had made the album very hard to promote while the delays in release, resulting from the lack of interest from a buyer of the label, have been contributing factors towards holding the album back.
-Radio 1 wrote off the album from the start, even before being offered "We Are the People" as a radio play first single proper from the album (ignoring "Miss You" which was a free download).
+BBC Radio 1 wrote off the album from the start, even before being offered "We Are the People" as a radio play first single proper from the album (ignoring "Miss You" which was a free download).
 The band could not release the album on a different label, unless they paid an amount of money to be released, due to law stating that the band had to honour the six studio albums contract.
 In an October 2010 interview with Culture Deluxe, Nicholas cited that there were "Deals on the table, but they wouldn't let it go".

 "Tracing Lines" was originally planned to be the next single as a standalone package, but due to radio informing the label that the album's title track "Silent Cry" was a track they wanted to play, the single was extended into a double A-sided release and was a download only single.
 It failed to chart after receiving no airplay on mainstream radio, and it is believed that if a third single was released, it would have been "Itsumo" due to Feederweb, the band's official website releasing a T-shirt based on the song.

-A fourth single was then planned to be "Sonorous", with the winners of an earlier video-design competition run by the official website being invited to design a video, but even though this was made, the single release never came to happen due to the underwhelming commercial response of the album and the label being downsized to a copyrights exploitation company.
-The aforementioned competition was to design a video for "Miss You", with the winning entry included on a future DVD single.
+A fourth single was then planned to be "Sonorous", with the creators of the best three entries of a video design competition for "Miss You", being invited to appear in the video for that single.
+The single release never came to happen due to the underwhelming commercial response of the album and the label being downsized to a copyrights exploitation company.
+The winning entry of the aforementioned competition, would have been included on a future DVD single.
 As Echo no longer exist as a label, it is impossible this will ever happen.

 The album's commercial performance also seen the head of the album's promotion project, fired by the label.
 In the aftermath of these events, the band have refused to play any material from the album at live shows, with Grant Nicholas citing that it "Would bring back unpleasant memories".
 At the band's 2018 tour celebrating 21 years of releasing music, an acoustic version of the title track would be performed during the show's encore, making it the first time in nine years any material from the album would be performed.
 Many fans acknowledged Grant playing the song after the shows.